 [HISTORY: Adopted by the Town Board of the Town of LeRay as indicated in article histories.
 Amendments noted where applicable.]

-Article I Dog Licensing
+Article I Licensing and Control of Dogs

 Editor’s Note: This local law also superseded former Art.
 I, Dog License Fees, adopted 1-6-1994 by L.L.
 No. 1-1994, as amended.